aytimothy/RealityVirtualVirturalizer/docs/documentation.md

 ## Scanner Device <a name="scanner"></a>

-Build instructions for the device can be found [here](https://github.com/aytimothy/RealityVirtualVirturalizer/blob/master/build-instructions/nothing.txt).
+Build instructions for the device can be found [here](https://github.com/aytimothy/RealityVirtualVirturalizer/blob/master/build-instructions/README.md).

+The scanner device is used for data collection.
+We make use of a number of sensors to capture all the necessary data to reconstruct a 3D environment.
+The device consists of 3 sensors:
+* Lidar
+* IMU
+* Camera

+The data which is collected is then proessed by an Arduino and a Raspberry Pi.
+This sticks with the goal of using off the shelf components to build this project.

+We used a 3D printed housing to hold all of the sensors.
+The `STL` files for these can designs can be found [here](https://github.com/aytimothy/RealityVirtualVirturalizer/blob/master/case-design).

+The image below is the assembled scanner device.
+[Add Image]

 ### Lidar <a name="lidar"></a>

 The LIDAR is a device which uses laser to survey ranges along a plane of its surroundings.
 For this project, we are using a Hokuyo UTM-30LX.
 It has a range of up to 30m and a scanning angle of 270&deg;.
+This 90 &deg: 'blindspot' must be accounted for in the generation of the point cloud.

 A lidar works by using laser to detect distances (like an ultrasonic sensor), but it rotates around very quickly and thus is able to capture a wider range, as opposed to a single slower and inaccurate sound ray an ultrasonic sensor does.
 The data that a lidar gives us are a range of with recordings at different angles.